ECU-CSCI-4230/SpiralBound/Wiki/Testing/03-21-Notebook.md

 ********* Finished testing of TestBook *********
 ```

+This test failed because of an OBOB when searching for '\n' characters to parse the content of a page.

 ```
 ********* Start testing of TestBook *********
 Config: Using QtTest library 5.12.0, Qt 5.12.0 (x86_64-little_endian-llp64 shared (dynamic) release build; by GCC 7.3.0)